Salivary Glands Long Essays

 • Very low false negative results

-• It is effective in demonstrating dysplasia and early malignant lesion which is not clinically recognizable
+• It is effective in demonstrating dysplasia and early malignant lesions which is not clinically recognizable

 Question 9.
 Tzanck test.